albertduodu/AlbertDuodu.github.io/_pages/publications.md

 [**Carbon Offshoring and Manufacturing Cleanup**]()

 <sm style="font-size: 0.8em;">
-In recent years, the manufacturing sector in many rich countries has managed to expand its output without a corresponding increase in emissions.
-I study how carbon offshoring -- import of carbon intensive inputs,  and concentration of manufacturing plants in countries with laxer environmental policies -- have contributed to the manufacturing cleanup.
-First, I analyze detailed product-level data from Swedish manufacturing firms to understand how they adjust their production decisions when faced with supply shocks in their trading partner markets.Next, using a shift-share instrument and a difference-in-difference estimation approach,  I establish that carbon offshoring leads to improved cleaner production but also results in a rise in transport pollution.
-Furthermore, the study underscores the significant role of environmental policy arbitrage in this process and reveals that efforts to reduce emissions are distributed unevenly across different sectors.
-These findings indicate that carbon offshoring may obscure a firm's overall environmental performance and undermine local environmental policies.
+In many developed countries, pollution stemming from manufacturing has decreased, despite a significant rise in output.
+I study how carbon offshoring – import of carbon intensive inputs, and concentration of manufacturing plants in countries with laxer environmental policies – have contributed to the manufacturing cleanup.
+First, I exploit detailed product-level data on production, trade, and emissions of Swedish manufacturing firms to examine how firms adjust their production decisions in response to supply shocks in trading partner markets.
+Next, using a shift-share instrument and difference-in-difference estimation strategy, I show that carbon offshoring activities lead to a substantial reduction in firms’ emission intensity.
+Paradoxically, I find that carbon offshoring result in increased transport pollution in the short run.
+Latter results show that the role of environmental policy arbitrage in this effect is nontrivial, and clean-ups are highly unevenly distributed among sectors.
+My study suggest that carbon offshoring can mask firms overall environmental policies and that efficient carbon border adjustment mechanism could serve as an effective strategy to tackling carbon leakage.

 </sm>